eth-cscs/cpp-course-2024/linaro_forge/linaro_forge.md

 ## Linaro Forge tools

 - MAP
-  - "Linaro MAP is a high-performance profiler designed to optimize the efficiency of software running on multicore processors."
+  - "Linaro MAP is a high-performance (sampling) profiler designed to optimize the efficiency of software running on multicore processors."
-  - Sampling profiler
   - Designed for 'hot-spot' analysis with stack traces and performance metrics
   - Supports C/C++/Fortran/Python
   - Nvidia & AMD GPU profiling (AMD not supported on CSCS)